A Guide to Psychology and its Practice

 Apparently you have learned quite a bit from my website, because you have written to me, a man, without fear.

-And so you could easily seek out a female psychotherapist in the (unconscious) hope that she will miss the point about your fear of men—just as a man could seek out a male psychotherapist in the hope of avoiding his fear of women.
+Thus it’s quite possible that you could seek out a female psychotherapist in the (unconscious) hope that she will miss the point about your fear of men—just as a man could seek out a male psychotherapist in the hope of avoiding his fear of women.

 There’s a very simple rule in dealing with the unconscious: the more you try to avoid something, the more important it is psychologically.
 Therefore, this might be the perfect opportunity for you to encounter your fear of men as you work with a male psychotherapist.
 Just remember the BIG RULE of psychotherapy: the spoken encounter between the client and the psychotherapist is the core of the treatment.
 In this encounter you must learn to set aside all your characteristic psychological defenses and speak with complete honesty.
 And to do that, you have to come to terms with the emotional pain that caused those defenses to come into being in the first place.

-So you need to keep talking about everything, especially the feelings you personally have about a male psychotherapist.
-I know, to all your old defenses, this sounds about as wise as playing catch with a jar of nitroglycerine or something, but this is the only way it will work.
+So it will be important to keep talking about everything, especially the feelings you personally have about a male psychotherapist.
+To all your old defenses this sounds about as wise as playing catch with a jar of nitroglycerine or something, but this is the only way it will work.
 Talk, don’t run.
 And keep talking, especially about the negative things.
 This won’t be easy, of course, and you won’t be able to lay down your old defenses as easily as you can say you want to, but in the struggle to be honest and open you will start to grow, and that’s where the real healing will take place.

 Back to the list of questions